nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 		- checkLength();
 		- illegalCharacterChecker();

-**Creating PatientFind command**
+**Creating PatientFindCommand**

-3. If the input data exist, a PatientFind Command object is created
+3. If the input data exist, a PatientFindCommand object is created
-4. The PatientFind Command object is returned to `PatientInstance.run()`
+4. The PatientFindCommand object is returned to `PatientInstance.run()`

 **Finding relevant Patient Objects**

-5. PatientInstance then executes the PatientFind Command object to begin the process of finding and displaying relevant Patient objects.
+5. PatientInstance then executes the PatientFindCommand object to begin the process of finding and displaying relevant Patient objects.
 6. `PatientFind.execute()` will call the function `PatientList.findPatient()`
 7. `PatientList.findPatient()` will iterate through the objects in ArrayList<Patient> PatientList.
 8. `PatientList.findPatient()` will compare the patient details of every Patient Object in the current list of Patient Objects with the keyword inputted by the user and discover any matches.